-There are many types of bird baths to choose from, and both birders and gardeners should carefully consider many factors about design, construction and convenience before they choose a bird bath.
-By making a careful choice, the bird bath you select is sure to attract a wide range of beautiful bird species to your backyard.
+There are many types of bird baths to choose from, and both birders and gardeners should carefully consider many factors about design, construction, and convenience before they choose a bird bath.
+By making a careful choice, the bird bath you select is more likely to attract a wide range of beautiful bird species to your yard.

 Considerations for Choosing a Bird Bath

 It can be overwhelming to visit a garden center or wild bird store and see the vast selection of different bird baths available.

 Fortunately, with careful consideration, you can narrow down which bath is best for you and your birds.
 When deciding between different bird baths, consider the following:

 - Size: Small bird baths are easy and convenient, but a larger model can accommodate a greater number of birds without causing territorial conflicts.
 At the same time, a larger bath can be more challenging to move or clean, though the fact that it will hold more water can also be a benefit.

 - Appearance: If you choose a bird bath design you don’t like, you will be less inclined to keep it clean and filled.
 Choose a bath that fits well with your garden décor, personality, and style preferences to ensure that you can enjoy it even without birds.